paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 Before you head into action you will need to cover basic fleet mechanisms and the usage of the fleet window

 ### Doctrines
 Make sure that players are in the right ships.
-Only MQP frigates are valid for SRP.
+Only GRIP frigates are valid for SRP.
 The second reason for the correct doctrine is that each member needs to have a ship that behaves similar in combat ie. prop mods.

-> SRP only covers the MQP doctrine!
+> SRP only covers the GRIP: Fleets & PvP doctrine!
 {.is-warning}

 ## Medical clones and implants